elite-se/xai-visualization/README.md

 ```

 ### Run the training
+To run the training, place the contents of `korpus_no_video` in the `data` folder.

-In activated (and set up) conda environment run:
+In an activated (and set up) conda environment run:

 `python scripts/xai-train`